Timeline of reactions to the 2020 Hong Kong national security law (November 2020): Carrie Lam admits that she has no bank services under US sanctions

-Carrie Lam was asked by reporters during an exclusive interview with the "Talk The Walk" of Hong Kong International Finance and Economics Channel whether she caused any inconvenience after being sanctioned by the US government.
-She revealed that due to US sanctions, the bank account was to be suspended, and the Hong Kong government used cash to give her food, and said that there were piles of cash at home.
+Carrie Lam was asked by reporters during an exclusive interview with the "Talk The Walk" of Hong Kong International Finance Business Channel (HKIBC), in a preview clip shown late on 27 November, whether she was caused any inconvenience after being sanctioned by the US government.
+She revealed that due to US sanctions, she had no bank account and was receiving her salary in cash.
 However, she said it was an honor to be sanctioned for safeguarding national security.
-In addition, Lam also accepted an interview with i-Cable News and criticized the new district councils for being "noisy", and said that she was dissatisfied with district councilors who insulted her colleagues, especially police officers, and believed that the district councils deviated from the Basic Law's functions for district organizations.